tbugfinder/kttfaws/README.md

-# kttfsample
+# kttfazure
-This project should show how to use kitchen-terraform and inspec inputs for testing of terraform outputs when using a module.
+This project should show how to use kitchen-terraform and inspec-azure (started off from kttfsample).

 ## Steps
 - clone the repository